JotaPeCarvalho/JotaPeCarvalho/README.md

 - 🔭 I'm currently looking to improve my skills as a .NET dev
-- 💼 Full Stack Developer Jr at DF Sistemas
+- 💼 Full Stack Developer at DF Sistemas
 - 📫 How to reach me: joaopedrocbsss@gmail.com
 - 👀 Take a look at my repository
 - 😄 Pronouns: He/Him